-The column is the vertical pole that runs down the center of a spiral staircase.
+The column is the vertical pole that runs down the center of a spiral stair.
 It acts as a sort of axis of the rest of the spiral stair and a primary support piece.
-The columns are the primary support because all of the other spiral staircase parts connect to the column.
+The columns are the primary support because all of the other spiral stair parts connect to the column.

 This is the primary utility of the column.
 The spectrum of other utilities depends upon the exact type of column.
 Paragon Stairs offers two categories of column sleeves to help match exact spiral stair project functions and aesthetics.